matrism/Tango_katalon/Documents/How To Include Test Framework to project.md

 ![alt text](https://github.com/wmgdsp/factory-testing-framework/raw/master/Documents/images/git_commit_after_changes.png "Commit after changes")

 When you **clone** a project with a submodule in it after `git clone` command you must run two commands: `git submodule init` to initialize your local configuration file, and `git submodule update` to fetch all the data from that project.

+To include installed framework in code add to the protractor configuration file its path.

+    global.ftf = require("../js-framework");